maru-mazaki-ua/Tic-Tac-Toe-on-CPP/README.md

 # Known flaws

 - Because of the intro, the game starts kinda slow;
-- Names of players can't have spaces, because of them being `string` data type;
 - The game has no code that responds in case if there's a draw.

 That's all!
 Hope you like it!